 2. Use a router or Wi-Fi security app

 The F-Secure Router Checker also works right in your browser and checks for issues with your router settings that could indicate signs of a hacked router.
-Many antivirus programs also offer Wi-Fi security features, such as AVG and Bitdefender.
+Here are some tips for using the F-Secure Router Checker:

 - Require a password to connect your devices.
 Remove the "openness" factor.
 This step alone drops many of the rogue devices connecting to your Wi-Fi.